 When Grotus disbanded, Tanner returned to playing traditional Appalachian music.
 Moving to North Carolina, he was better able to study directly with elder musicians in the tradition.
 He has had the opportunity to learn music from Tennessee fiddler Charlie Acuff, Kentucky fiddler Clyde Davenport, and Piedmont North Carolina fiddler Joe Thompson.
 In Tanner’s fiddling it is evident that he has listened closely to a wide variety of Southern styles, including those of the North Carolina/Tennessee border regions, becoming fluent in the tunes and phrasing that make each region’s music unique.

-Currently Adam Tanner is a member of the duo the Twilite Broadcasters, with Asheville resident Mark Jackson.
-Tanner and Jackson play string band music both from the old-time repertoire and the early bluegrass canon, featuring close duet singing and Tanner's solid mandolin playing.
-The Twilite Broadcasters play throughout Western North Carolina and beyond.
+In 2009, Adam Tanner co-founded duo the Twilite Broadcasters with Asheville resident Mark Jackson.
+Tanner and Jackson played string band music both from the old-time repertoire and the early bluegrass canon, featuring close duet singing and Tanner’s solid mandolin playing.
+The band lasted for several years, playing throughout Western North Carolina and beyond.

-Adam Tanner is available to perform solo and with Mark Jackson as the Twilite Broadcasters.
+Adam Tanner is available to perform solo.
 He also offers lessons and workshops in fiddle and mandolin.